mozilla-releng/balrog/docs/source/contribute.rst

 Contact
 -------
-If you have any problems you can on #balrog
+If you have any problems you can contact us at #balrog